janosgyerik/articles/hacking-contest-lessons/level3.md

 - When validating user input,
-  remember to consider nonsense input too, like negative indexes in this example, also known as *fuzz testing*.
+  remember to consider nonsense input too, like negative indexes in this example.
+  This is also known as *fuzz testing*.

-- Always check array boundaries, make sure they are not breached at either end.
+- Always check array boundaries: make sure they are not breached at either end.

-- Remove unused, deprecated code, especially if it's potentially dangerous.
+- Remove unused, deprecated code, especially if it may be dangerous.